-As we saw in the previous article of this series, an ETF, or exchange-traded fund, is a rather simple product which just tracks an index.
+As we saw in the previous story, an ETF, or exchange-traded fund, is a rather simple product which just tracks an index.
 So, by investing in an ETF, you are effectively investing in its underlying index.
 Your returns will also likely be index-like.
 For instance, if you invested in a Sensex or a Nifty ETF, you would get similar returns as those from these indices.

-A look at your available ETF options reveals that there are 26 ETFs tracking the Sensex or Nifty indices.
+A look at your available ETF options reveals that there are 26 large- cap ETFs tracking the Sensex or Nifty 50 indices.
 You may ask, what's the difference between them?
 If all of them track the same index, shouldn't you just pick one randomly?
 Well, not really, because there are differences even among the ETFs that track the same index.
-Here are the various parameters that you should keep in mind while picking an ETF.
+Here are the various parameters that you should keep in mind while picking an ETF:

 As one can see, the ETF universe is highly skewed towards ETFs tracking large-cap indices, such as the Nifty and the Sensex.
 This is because of the ease of replicability.
 Large-cap indices constitute most liquid stocks and hence it's easy for the fund manager to mimic them.
 On the contrary, ETFs tracking mid and small caps have to struggle harder to replicate their underlying, given that these segments tend to be less liquid.

 Liquidity: While investing in an ETF, it is important to ensure that you can buy and sell its units with ease.
 Thus, it is important to choose an ETF that trades with a fairly high trading volume.
 This is similar to investing in a liquid or an illiquid stock.
 A liquid stock provides you with a smooth buying and selling experience.
 But with an illiquid stock, your order may remain unexecuted for a long time.